Skip to main content

 AP Examination FAQs

-VSB District Self-Study AP Exams in May 2025
+Frequently asked questions for the VSB self-study AP Exams in May 2026

 When will I receive the JOIN CODE after registration?

-Join codes are usually sent within 3 business days following payment and registration.
-Regularly check your email, including the spam/junk folders.
-If it’s not received within this timeframe, kindly email apexam@vsb.bc.ca
+Join codes are usually sent within three business days following payment and registration.
+Check your email regularly, including the spam/junk folders.
+If you do not receive it within this timeframe, email apexam@vsb.bc.ca

 How can I use the ‘JOIN CODE’ to join the exam?

-For complete instructions on creating* a myAP account, and using the JOIN CODE, go to:
+Follow this linked document for complete instructions on creating a MyAP account and using the JOIN CODE.

-Can I still sit the exam if I am late?
+Can I still take the exam if I am late?

 Where is the school or exam room located?

-Entry to the examination room is granted 15-20 minutes before the start time, with morning sessions beginning entry at about 7:40 am and afternoon sessions at 11:45 am.
-Early arrivers should wait outside, and only students are permitted entry to the building.
+Entry to the examination room is granted 15-20 minutes before the exam start time.
+Morning sessions begin entry at about 7:40 a.m. and afternoon sessions at 11:45 am.
+Early arrivers should wait outside.
+Only students writing the exam can enter the building.

 What is the procedure during the exam?